Kartik-git-2004/Emotion_Detection_Using_Audio/README.md

 # Emotion_Detection_Using_Audio
 Classifies 7 emotions from TESS audio dataset with 72% accuracy using LSTM (Keras) and MFCC features (librosa).
 Includes preprocessing and visualization with pandas.
+This project implements a deep learning model to classify emotions from audio clips in the TESS dataset.
+Using librosa for MFCC feature extraction and Keras for an LSTM-based neural network, it achieves 72% validation accuracy across 7 emotion categories.
+The pipeline includes data preprocessing with pandas, model training, and performance visualization.
+Ideal for exploring audio-based emotion detection and sequential data modeling.